lukevenediger/lukevenediger-old-blog/pages/blog/2014-Jan-26/grampa-I-wish-you-could-meet-my-son.md

 One of my proudest moments was watching my them 88-year old Grandad walking my wife down the isle at our wedding.
-My wife's father had passed away man years back, and my Grandad steppes in to do the honors.
+My wife's father had passed away many years back, and my Grandad steppes in to do the honors.
 I pondered how this quiet, strong man has been a role model for me throughout my childhood.
 It was a gift for me to have him play such a prominent role on the most important day of my life.